The End of Software as We Know It

 Then I described the problem to an AI coding agent and developed a local webapp to categorize these receipts, pre-fill the tax-relevant fields, flag anything unusual.
 An hour later, I had a working solution.
 Not a generic product bent to fit my case.
 A solution built for this specific moment.

-After that, my Learn and Memory Agent improved the process.
+My Learn and Memory Agent helped me improve the agents based on these misconceptions and dead ends.
 The next time I used it, the Expenses Agent had learned from my corrections.
 It pre-filled most fields correctly and generated a new interface where I only confirmed or adjusted.
 By the fourth time, I just said: do it.
 And it did.
+AI Agents in Practice Beyond Coding describes this AI coding agent setup in more detail.

 That sequence: build me the tool, confirm what is right, learn for next time.
 It is not a product feature.
 It is a paradigm shift.
 But this is not even the end of the story.
 Why should I tell the AI agent to process the expenses at all?
 Why should the agent not actively remind me to submit my latest receipts, because it knows the bookkeeper has been waiting for the monthly report?
 At that point, the machine initiates.
 Not me.
 We are witnessing the end of software as we know it.